God Counts Our Tears

 Psalm 56:8 (GNT)

-My friend had been praying for years for this woman to come to the cross with seemingly no results and was thrilled that she would soon be listening, along with thousands of others, to the gospel of Jesus Christ shared in word and song.
-I prayed with my friend and for her asking God to reassure her of His power and love, regardless of the evening’s outcome.
+My friend had been praying for years for her daughter-in-law to come to the cross with seemingly no results.
+She was thrilled that tonight she would soon be listening, along with thousands of others, to the gospel of Jesus Christ shared in word and song.
+I prayed with my friend and for her asking God to reassure her of His love for them both, regardless of the evening’s outcome.

-The outcome was everything and more my friend had hoped for when, in the James Brown Arena, through the anointed words of his servant, Anne Graham Lotz, God publicly answered her prayers.
-The spiritual strongholds that had kept the wife of her son captive crumbled at their feet as the daughter-in law softly whispered, “Please, come with me” and, hand-in-hand, they walked onto the arena floor to stand before the cross and pray for Jesus to come and fill the now surrendered fortress of her heart.
+The outcome was everything my friend had hoped for when, in the James Brown Arena, through the anointed words of His servant, Anne Graham Lotz, ( daughter of Billy Graham) God answered her prayers.
+The spiritual strongholds that had kept the wife of her son captive, crumbled at their feet as her daughter-in law responded to the invitation to come forward, softly whispering, “Please, come with me”.
+Hand-in-hand, they walked onto the arena floor to stand before the cross and pray for Jesus to come and fill the now surrendered fortress of her heart.

-Earlier in the evening, just before departing with my friends carpooling to the revival, I went through the mental checklist of things I needed to bring with me.
-As I did, the words of Jenny Stokes from Angel Ministries given during the final training session for counselors came to mind.
-“You may see tears as you quietly stand behind and pray for an attendee who has come forward.
-Don’t rush.
-Quietly wait for the Holy Spirit to work in their life”.
-I called to my friends, “Coming!” and quickly returned to the bedroom to tuck one of the antique handkerchiefs I collect into the sleeve of my blouse.
+Earlier in the evening, just before leaving with my friends carpooling to the revival, I went through the mental checklist of things I needed to bring.
+As I did the words of a counselor trainer came to mind.
+“You may see tears…” I called to my friends, “Coming!” and quickly returned to the bedroom to tuck one of the antique handkerchiefs I collect into the sleeve of my blouse.

-What a blessing to be reminded of that truth.
-What an encouragement for me and others not to give up, but to steadfastly continue in prayer for the members of our own families who we have prayed for and cried over for years and years with seemingly no results.
+What a blessing it was to be with her that night!
+What an encouragement for me not to give up, but to steadfastly continue in prayer for the members of my own family who I have prayed for and cried over for years and years with seemingly no results.
 God hears our prayers.
 God treasures our tears and, as long as there is breath, there is hope for those we love.